ADLM Scholars Program

 • College students majoring in clinical laboratory science, chemistry, biochemistry, biology or another chemistry-related science that are planning to pursue a career associated with clinical laboratory science/laboratory medicine.

-• Full-time students at an accredited college, university, or community college
+• Full-time students at an accredited college, university, or community college in the United States

 How to submit